 Both methods worked to confirm that the remote control was using IR.

 Finding the Geocache: The first stage is located at the coordinates shown in the Waypoint table.
-Go to the first stage and locate Josh’s IR Pulse emitter.
+Please copy and print these instructions and bring them along with you Go to the first stage and locate Josh’s IR Pulse emitter.
 Push the button, and using your chosen IR detection method, count the pulses in each of the 6 series.

 Latitude set: _____ _____ ____ Latitude offset: .____________